DennisMainhardt/DennisMainhardt/README.md

 ## 🌟 What Drives Me

 I believe technology should enhance human experiences, not complicate them.
 My goal is to build interfaces that feel intuitive and solve real problems.
-I'm particularly fascinated by AI's potential to transform how we interact with technology and am drawn to companies that value growth, innovation, and creating meaningful impact through emerging technologies.
+I'm especially interested in how AI can transform how we interact with technology and am drawn to companies that value growth, innovation, and creating meaningful impact through emerging technologies.

 **What I bring:**